Palestinian art: Art market

-In 2009, Steve Sabella researched the value of Palestinian art from a fiscal point of view as part of his master thesis at Sotheby's Institute of Art in London.
+In 2009, Steve Sabella researched the monetary value of Palestinian art from a fiscal point of view as part of his master thesis at Sotheby's Institute of Art in London.
 He analysed how Palestinian artists needed to get connected with cultural institutions and influential curators to achieve international recognition and art market success outside of Palestine.
 They became the mediators and the connecting link between the artists and the outside world.

-According to the New York Times, collectors are reaching out for Palestinian art because prices are still comparably low ranging from $500 to $10,000.
-Yair Rothman, an Israeli art entrepreneur, is quoted that "prices have already tripled in the last three, four years, but there is still room for an increase."
+According to the New York Times in 2013, collectors are reaching out for Palestinian art because prices were still comparably low ranging from $500 to $10,000.
+Yair Rothman, an Israeli art entrepreneur, was quoted that "prices have already tripled in the last three, four years, but there is still room for an increase."